 - Two Recommendation Letters: One of the letters should be from the current employer.
 Letters should be submitted through the online application system by the recommenders.
-If this is not possible, your recommenders can download the Humphrey Reference Letter Form (DOCX 44 KB).
+If this is not possible, your recommenders can download the Humphrey Reference Letter Form (docx 47 kb).
 When completed, your recommenders must e-mail the reference letters to the Embassy at TashkentFulbright@state.gov.
 The Fulbright office will confirm receipt of the reference letters to the recommenders.
 It is the responsibility of the applicant to ensure references are submitted by the application deadline.

 - The English Language Assessment form should be left blank.
 IELTS and/or TOEFL scores are NOT required at this point, but if available, they should be sent to TashkentFulbright@state.gov.

 Humphrey Fellowships are highly competitive, and applicants must fulfill the eligibility criteria outlined above.
 After the application deadline, all submitted applications undergo a technical review.
-Applications that pass the technical review will then be reviewed by a selection committee composed of embassy officials and former awardees, which will evaluate and score each application based on a set of standard criteria.
+Applications that pass the technical review will then be reviewed by a selection committee composed of embassy officials, which will evaluate and score each application based on a set of standard criteria.
 Semi-finalists with the highest scores will then be invited for an interview.
 All finalists and alternates will be asked to register for TOEFL using vouchers provided by the U.S. Embassy.
 The names of selected applicants will be sent to the J. William Fulbright Foreign Scholarship Board in Washington, DC for final approval.
-The selected grantees are expected to travel to their host universities in the United States in late summer 2023.
+The selected grantees are expected to travel to their host universities in the United States in late summer 2024.